Derakings/Cloudlaunch/README.md

 ### IAM User and Policy

-Created an IAM user named `Cloudlaunch--user` with limited permissions to the S3 buckets.
+Created an IAM user named with limited permissions to the S3 buckets.
 The user can:
 - List all three buckets
 - GetObject/PutObject on cloudlaunch-private-bucket
 - GetObject on cloudlaunch-site-bucket